Chorizo Paella packed with shrimp, chicken and authentic Spanish flavor. This stunning, one-pan paella is a true MUST-TRY easy recipe.

 - Heat oil in paella pan or large skillet over medium-high heat.
 Pat dry shrimp, sprinkle with 1/4 tsp salt and cook in a single layer until golden underneath.
 Flip and cook until just opaque.
 Transfer to a plate.

 - Add chorizo and chicken thighs to the same pan.
 Season chicken with 1/2 tsp salt.
 Cook until browned then add the onion plus ¼ tsp more salt.
-When onion is soft, add garlic and cook another 2 minutes.
+When onion is soft, stir in garlic and smoked paprika; cook another 2 minutes.